Core Idea

 Growth Plates

-In child development, growth plates (epiphyseal plates) are cartilaginous zones at the ends of long bones where new tissue is generated.
-They are the most active regions during growth — and simultaneously the most structurally vulnerable.
-Growth plate fractures occur preferentially over ligament or bone injuries because the hypertrophic zone lacks both collagen and calcified tissue, making it unable to resist shear stress.
-The vulnerability is intrinsic to the function: rapid growth temporarily sacrifices structural integrity.
+In child development, growth plates are cartilaginous zones at bone ends that are most active during growth and simultaneously most structurally vulnerable.
+Vulnerability is intrinsic to the function: rapid growth temporarily sacrifices structural integrity.

-Will Larson applies this metaphor directly to engineering organisations.
-During periods of rapid company growth, certain teams or functions become growth plates — growing fastest, handling the most critical scaling challenges, and simultaneously most fragile.
+Will Larson applies this metaphor to engineering organisations.
+During rapid company growth, certain teams become growth plates — growing fastest, handling the most critical scaling challenges, and simultaneously most fragile.

 Characteristics of Growth-Plate Areas